 “Alex was my friend, my dearest one in the world, but also…

-“O-Of course,” his voice shakes, and he turns away from me, “You don’t have to agree.
+“O-Of course,” his voice shakes slightly, “You don’t have to agree.
 I don’t expect you to.
-But I guess…I felt like you should know, if we’re to keep journey together.”
+But I guess…I felt like you should know, if we’re to keep journeying together.”

 But before he can finish speaking, I pull him into a tight, tight hug.

 You told me…you told me!